Ash6389/Oddball-Task-for-Expectation-Violation/README.md

 # Oddball-Task-for-Expectation-Violation
 This is a behavioral experiment conducted using psychopy and assisted by EEG devices to obtain EEG data.
+The experiment follows a Counterbalancing Scheme across its two blocks to mitigate potential order and color-stimulus effects.
+Participants are divided into two groups, receiving instructions that are reversed in both content and sequence.
+While this Python script is configured for the first group, the version for the remaining participants requires only minor modifications to the instruction text and the task order.

 Expectation-Structure Visual Oddball Task — ADHD vs. Neurotypical Adults
 ========================================================================